Julien-Marcou/Unicode-Emoji/README.md

 Check the generated [CSV file](https://github.com/Julien-Marcou/Unicode-Emoji/blob/master/unicode-emoji.csv)

-Or just [take a look](https://emoji.julien-marcou.fr/) of what you can achieve using this package
+Or just [take a look](https://emoji.julien-marcou.fr/) at what you can achieve using this package

 ## 🔌 Installation